Dr Goran Vladisavljevic BSc, MSc, PhD

 Senior Lecturer in Chemical Engineering

-Awarded a Research Fellowship from the Alexander von Humboldt Foundation to work on crossflow membrane emulsification at Karlsruhe Institute of Technology from 2000 to 2002 and then moved to Japan to take up a JSPS Postdoctoral Fellowship at Miyazaki Prefectural Industrial Technology Centre.
-Worked at Leeds University with the Royal Society Fellowship on rotating membrane emulsification in 2004.
-Received a Fulbright Scholarship and worked on functional emulsions with nano-laminated droplets at the University of Massachusetts Amherst in 2005.
-Awarded an Invitation JSPS Fellowship and worked on microchannel emulsification at the National Food Research Institute in Japan in 2006.
-Worked on microfluidic projects in the Department of Microsystems Engineering at the University of Freiburg and in the Experimental Soft Condensed Matter Group of Prof. Weitz at Harvard University in 2007.
-Awarded a UK-JSPS Bridge Fellowship in recognition of his excellent achievements towards Japan-UK academic collaboration in 2013.
+He was awarded a Research Fellowship from the Alexander von Humboldt Foundation to work on crossflow membrane emulsification at Karlsruhe Institute of Technology from 2000 to 2002 and then moved to Japan from 2002 to 2003 to take up a JSPS Postdoctoral Fellowship at Miyazaki Prefectural Industrial Technology Centre.
+He worked at Leeds University with the Royal Society Fellowship on rotating membrane emulsification in 2004 and received a Fulbright Scholarship, working on functional emulsions with nano-laminated droplets at the University of Massachusetts Amherst in 2005.
+He was awarded an Invitation JSPS Fellowship and worked on step microfluidic emulsification in silicon microchips at the National Food Research Institute in Japan in 2006, he worked on centrifugal microfluidic emulsification in the Department of Microsystems Engineering at the University of Freiburg and on glass capillary microfluidics in the Experimental Soft Condensed Matter Group at Harvard University.
+He was also awarded a UK-JSPS Bridge Fellowship in recognition of his excellent achievements towards Japan-UK academic collaboration in 2013.

 - UK-JSPS Bridge Fellowship, JSPS Office, London, 2013 - 2014.